John Dalrymple, 1st Earl of Stair: Legacy

-Stair's last political action was in the debate over Article XXII of the Act of Union, concerning Scottish representation in the unified Parliament; it was approved on 7 January 1707 and he died in his lodgings the following day, allegedly of apoplexy.
+Stair's last political action was in the debate over Article XXII of the Act of Union, concerning Scottish representation in the unified Parliament; it was approved on 7 January 1707 and he died in his lodgings the following day, his death being attributed to apoplexy.
 He was buried just outside Edinburgh, at Kirkliston, Linlithgowshire.

 After his death, his wife Elizabeth, Countess Dowager of Stair, acquired the house in Lady Gray's Close, Edinburgh, built and owned by her grandparents and known as Lady Gray's House.
 They were renamed Lady Stair's Close and House respectively and now house the Scottish Writer's Museum.